 On successful completion of the detox program, the person may now move to the residential treatment program.
 Whether or not a user needs to go to this program depends on the severity of their addiction.
 This program will be ideal for patients whose addiction is high.
 In this program, you will have 24-hour support.
-At Granite Recovery Centers, you will have support from the doctors and therapists who will work with you on a tailored recovery plan.
+At Granite Recovery Centers, you will have assistance from the doctors and therapists who will work with you on a tailored recovery plan.

 The journey to fighting addiction can be lonely.
 In a residential treatment program, you can interact with people who are also struggling with addiction just like you.
 Granite Recovery Centers seeks to give you comprehensive care that will ensure that you fight through the journey.

 Being in a residential treatment center will help you forget your other struggles.
 Be it a broken relationship or your financial crisis.
 Here, you only have one thing to worry about, your recovery.

 However, if your addiction is not severe, you can opt for the outpatient treatment program.
 Granite Recovery Centers offers the same treatment sessions as that of the residential treatment program.
 However, you may not get 24-hour support as the person who stays in the rehab center.
 The program is best if you can still manage your everyday life, such as a family or career.

 Therapy is an essential step to healing.
 You can access therapy sessions even if you are in the outpatient program.
 Some therapy sessions you may get include group therapy sessions, cognitive behavioral therapy, and individual therapy sessions.